-Program / Development Director
+Program / Development Director Riding Instructor

 Linda has a strong skill set that includes degrees and experience with horses, teaching, and physical therapy.
 She has a B.S.
 Degree in Equine Science, a Master's Degree in Education, a degree/certification as a Physical Therapist Assistant, and is a PATH Certified Therapeutic Riding Instructor--as well as a lifetime of working with horses and teaching.
 She rides and trains her own personal horses as well as those at Ridin' High.

 Lindy is known for having an incredibly positive attitude and a caring heart for our participants and families.
 She comes to Ridin' High with a wealth of experiences, including growing up on a Morgan Horse Farm in Florida.
 Even if you've never been to Ridin' High before, you're sure to recognize Lindy: She's the one with boundless energy and a ready smile on her face!